 \section{Conclusion}

 WAWEnets are no-reference wideband audio waveform evaluation networks that process waveforms directly into evaluations of those waveforms.
-We have trained and evaluated multiple WAWEnets and this work is based on 334 hours of speech in 13 different languages produced by well over 1000 different talkers.
-We have demonstrated that a \wawenetmultiobj\ can produce speech quality and intelligibility estimates that agree (correlations of 0.92 to 0.96) with values from seven established FR objective estimators. \wawenetmultisubj\ demonstrates that this architecture is useful for estimating both objective and subjective speech qualities at the same time. \wawenetsubj\ agrees with the subjective MOS values of the IUB dataset with per-segment correlation 0.965, commensurate with top results from other current approaches.
-We expect that WAWEnets will generate accurate predictions of speech qualities for applications where speech impairments resemble those represented in our wide-ranging training dataset.
-In addition, we expect they are useful for narrower applications (for example, measuring reverb present in a room) if trained to do so.
-WAWEnets' small size make them approachable for applications where computing power is at a premium.
+We have trained and evaluated multiple WAWEnets, and this work is based on 334 hours of speech in 13 different languages produced by more than 1000 different talkers.
+We have demonstrated that \wawenetmultiobj\ can produce speech quality and intelligibility estimates that agree (correlations of 0.92 to 0.96) with values from seven established FR objective estimators. \wawenetmultisubj\ demonstrates that this architecture is useful for estimating both objective and subjective speech qualities at the same time. \wawenetsubj\ agrees with the subjective MOS values of the IUB dataset with per-segment correlation 0.973, improving upon top results from other current approaches.
+These three sets of results show that WAWEnets can provide useful estimations of audio qualities when trained on either large or small datasets that contain either real or simulated speech impairments.